vdbrink/vdbrink.github.io/projects/packages-mailbox-allux-600.md

   <img src="images_allux-600\automation_ha_mushroom_icon.jpg" height="75px" alt="Icon to indicate the package box is filled"/>

 This conditional mushroom box icon is visible based on the previous defined binary sensor.\
-This is the corresponding dashboard code:
+This is the corresponding dashboard code for this icon:

 ```yaml
 {% raw %}